 Before you give in to planting mania this summer, take a few minutes to consider your back.
 Pulling weeds, raking a lawn or digging a hole can strain the back in painful ways.
 Frequent squatting and kneeling can also do harm.
 In fact, any movement that requires lifting, twisting or turning – carrying bags of soil or fertiliser – can injure back muscles.

-Take action: Avoid squatting and bending as much as possible.
+Avoid squatting and bending as much as possible.
 Instead of bending over to work in the garden, kneel on a soft cushion.
 Use a wheelbarrow for hauling heavy objects.
 But most importantly, strengthen your stomach muscles.
-Here are specific exercises that you can do.